buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ### Get all builds with a certain state between two dates

-This query allows you to find all builds that have the same state (for example, `running`) and that were started withing a certain time frame.
-This way you can find all the builds that started at one particular point time and are still running or have failed (you can query for any available build state).
+This query allows you to find all builds with the same state (for example, `running`) that were started within a certain time frame.
+For example, you could find all builds that started at a particular point and failed or are still running.

 ```graphql
 query {